Spatio-Temporal Graph Convolutional Networks for EV Charging Demand Forecasting Using Real-World Multi-Modal Data Integration: Computational Experiments

 The analysis in Figures~\ref{fig:dl_models} and~\ref{fig:twgcn_vs_ml} highlights a clear separation between classical baselines and deep temporal–graph architectures.
-The boxplots illustrate that TWGCN-based models not only achieve consistently lower errors across all metrics but also display reduced variability compared to baseline methods.
+The boxplots illustrate that TW-GCN based models not only achieve consistently lower errors across all metrics but also display reduced variability compared to baseline methods.
 This robustness is especially relevant for practical deployment, where stable performance across different configurations is as critical as peak accuracy.
 In contrast, baseline machine learning models (Table~\ref{tab:base-models}) exhibit both higher errors and wider dispersion, reflecting their limited ability to capture nonlinear temporal and spatial dependencies inherent in the data.

 Equally important is the comparative behavior among the deep learning architectures themselves, as summarized in Table~\ref{tab:tw-gcn}.
 While convolutional structures capture localized temporal dependencies, recurrent models demonstrate more nuanced sensitivity to hyperparameters such as lag depth and sequence length.
-The distributional plots in Figure~\ref{fig:dl_models} further emphasize how these differences manifest across error scales.
-Together, these results suggest that the performance gap is not simply a matter of choosing the proposed TW-GCN over classical methods, but of selecting architectures that best exploit temporal and spatial dynamics in tandem.
+Figure~\ref{fig:dl_models} further emphasize how these differences manifest across error scales.
+Together, these results suggest that the performance gap is not simply a matter of choosing the proposed TW-GCN over classical methods, but of selecting architectures that best exploit temporal and spatial dynamics.